kestra-io/docs/content/docs/15.how-to-guides/github-actions.md

 ![ruleset](/docs/how-to-guides/github-actions/ruleset.png)

 These will require us to make a Pull Request before our flows end up in production, meaning someone can review the changes and confirm they're happy.
-On top of that,
+On top of that, we can run our validate check and require that to pass before we can merge any pull requests.

 ![pr](/docs/how-to-guides/github-actions/pr.png)

+In the example above, the flow was in the incorrect format so failed the validate check.
+As a result of this, the Pull Request is unable to be merged until fixed.